 What is the Thermage Procedure?

 The Thermage procedure was developed to help the signs of aging skin.
 It works by tightening tissue.
 It is currently used for treating periorbital (around the eye) wrinkles.
-The Thermage procedure is sometimes referred to as ThermaLift, Thermal Lifting, Therma Plasty, and Thermoplastic contouring.
+The Thermage procedure is may also be called ThermaLift, Thermal Lifting, Therma Plasty, and Thermoplastic contouring.
 The Thermage technology is being studied for other aesthetic uses on the face.

 Patient treated and Photos provided by Neil Sadick

 How does it work?